Examination – Ryedale Local Plan Sites Document and Policies Map.

 The recording transcript below (made by me, Simon Thackray) begins at 0:57:41 of the audio file available on the Ryedale Local Plan Examination website.
 The contributors were; Mrs Jill Thompson (JT below) of Ryedale District Council, and the government appointed Planning Inspector, Mrs Caroline Mulloy.
 The public session formed part of the Examination of the Ryedale Local Plan Sites Document and Policies Map.

-Despite the RDC planning officer’s statement (repeated three times) that Butcher Corner would “still be over capacity” as a result of additional proposed development in Malton and Norton, she was unable, when pressed by the Planning Inspector, to quantify ‘the extent of the damage’.
-The officer in charge of justifying the future developments in Malton and Norton could not say what the impact of the new developments would be on the congestion at Butcher Corner.
+Despite the RDC planning officer’s statement (repeated three times) that Butcher Corner would “still be over capacity” as a result of additional proposed development in Malton and Norton, she was unable, when asked by the Planning Inspector, to quantify ‘the extent of the damage’.
+The officer could not say what the impact of the new developments would be on the congestion at Butcher Corner.

-I think it is time to question the sincerity of Ryedale District Council and North Yorkshire County Council, and ask, if they can be serious about taking steps to reduce the traffic congestion in Malton, at Butcher Corner, whilst they are simultaneously proposing to increase the level of development and local traffic which will, by their own admission, cause the junction to remain “over-capacity” or get worse.
+I fail to understand how Ryedale District Council and North Yorkshire County Council can reduce the traffic congestion in Malton, at Butcher Corner, whilst simultaneously proposing to increase the level of development and local traffic which will, by their own admission, cause the junction to remain “over-capacity” and/or get worse.

 Simon Thackray, 13 March 2019.